-If you fail any modules during your first year you will be required to take resits.
+If you fail any modules during your year you will be required to take resits.
 You are informed of this by letter.

-This is especially important for working out the timing of any holidays over the summer as they usually take place during the last week in August.
+This is especially important for working out the timing of any holidays over the summer.

 Assessment processes explained